-- Exceptionally positive outlook on life; entrepreneurial spirit and mindset; results-oriented
+Exceptionally positive outlook on life; entrepreneurial spirit and mindset; results-oriented

 The Foundation strives to compensate well based on responsibilities of this position and the impact this position has on the image of the Coors family in the community and nationwide.
 We strive to provide generous health benefits, life insurance, an attractive package of paid time off (PTO), professional development opportunities, and generous annual contributions by the Foundation to your 401k plan.

 Qualified candidates should submit the following application materials in one PDF document:

-- Cover letter expressing your interest in this role, the mission of the Adolph Coors Foundation, and your salary requirements; if you desire to work virtually, please explain that in the cover letter.
+- Cover letter expressing your interest in this role, the mission of the Adolph Coors Foundation, and your salary requirements.
 Your cover letter is an opportunity to showcase your writing ability, capture us with your words, and help us understand why you are the right person for this role.

 - One writing sample that exemplifies your communication ability